NilujePerchut/doppelganger_soft/README.md

 * If the DOWN and LEFT buttons are pressed at startup, the Doppelganger starts in NES/SNES mode
 * If the DOWN and RIGHT buttons are pressed at startup, the Doppelganger starts in Saturn mode
 * If the DOWN button is pressed at startup, the Doppelganger starts in PSX (PS1/PS2) mode
+* If the RIGHT button is pressed at startup, the Doppelganger starts in USB PS3/PC mode

 ## RJ45 cabling